cloudprivacylabs/lsa/doc/ls/Value/_index.md

 Given the schema: ![Value as node schema ](value_as_node_schema.png)

-If in the schema node, the ingest as property  is specified as `ls:ingestAs=node` then the data ingestion will behave as ingesting the array as a node.
+If in the schema node, the ingest as property  is specified as `ls:ingestAs=node` then the data ingestion will behave as ingesting the value as a node.

 Ingesting an array as a `node` outputs a graph similar to:
 ![Value as node](value_as_node.png)